Romans 7:5

 commandment holy, and just, and good."

-We know that salvation does not come by
+We know that salvation does not come by keeping

-give righteousness by keeping it, it’s this law of God.
-So what’s the problem?
+could give righteousness by keeping it, it is this law of God.
+So what is the problem?
+The problem is the weakness of human

+which is good, made death unto me?
 God forbid.
-But sin, that it might appear sin, working death in me by that
+But sin, that it might appear

-which is good: that sin by the commandment might become exceeding sinful.
-For
+sin, working death in me by that which is good: that sin by the commandment

-we know that the law is spiritual: but I am carnal, sold under sin."
+might become exceeding sinful.
+For we know that the law is spiritual: but I am

 Anyone who is rightly related to God will